 You will be asked to confirm your identity (you will need identification such as a passport or driver’s license) as you will be using it in a GED testing center.

 Many states require you to be a resident of the state.
 You will be asked for your Social Security or Tax Identification Number, but it’s not required.

 You can pay directly for the GED test on the GED Marketplace.
-This is the online shop where you buy GED tests and you also can buy GED Ready tests and other learning materials.
+This is the online shop where you can buy GED tests, and you also can buy GED Ready tests and other learning materials.

 There are also states that subsidize the tests partially or fully.
-You can check how it works in your state here.
+You can check what the GED fees are in your state <- here.

 Bear in mind that when you take the GED exam online, your testing appointments are scheduled in the appropriate time zone and that after two failed online attempts, you’ll have to wait for at least 60 days before you can take that subject test again online.